-A next question is-what would happen if the profitability and the value of the business increased?
+profitability and the value of the business increased?
 From which "improved" assets would the increased profitability come from?
-To understand these connections better, we have a closer look at the consecutive purchase accounting of two companies that were acquired two times within a few years, and analyze how different assets developed (see Exhibit 2).13
+To understand these connections better, we have a closer look at the consecutive purchase accounting of four companies that were acquired two times within a few years, and analyze how different assets developed (see Exhibit 2).13

-Both cases are quite different in their valuation multiples.
-EPAX has a high valuation in a high-margin and growth business; Cellu is a commodity business with low margins and large machinery.
-In both cases, the first acquirer created significant value before he resold the company.
-Visibly, both invested massively in tangible assets, thereby restructuring the business and increasing capacity, revenues and margins.
+All four cases are quite different their profitability, structure and valuation multiples.
+EPAX is a high growth and high margin business with some tech elements; Cellu is a capacity and commodity business; Gregory is a branded consumer goods business; Michael Foods is somewhere between the latter two.
+In all four cases, the first acquirer created significant value before he resold the company.
+During their ownership, visible investments in tangible assets were made, thereby refocusing the business and increasing capacity, revenues and margins.
 But enterprise value grew by much more than only by these visible and accountable investments in tangibles.
-Intangible assets increased as well.
-Higher quality, more efficient processes, and increased expenses for R&D and marketing might all have contributed to the increase in intangibles.
+In all four cases, intangible assets increased as well.
+Higher quality, more efficient processes, increased expenses for R&D and marketing might all have contributed to the increase in intangibles.
 Whatever it was, the two examples show that higher profitability typically results in higher valued intangibles.